 Or the one along via San Pietro (after the crossing with via Patriarcato, direction south).

 While this one always gives me the chills.
-It always lead me to overthink about my life, some regrets… I have a few, like Frank Sinatra.
-The writing in fact says: Is this the life you’ve been dreaming of?
+It always leads me to overthink about my life, some regrets… I have a few, like Frank Sinatra.
+The writing, in fact, says: Is this the life you’ve been dreaming of?

-This one is Matteo’s favourite, because it refers to Future Boy Conan by Miyazaki.
+This one is Matteo’s favorite because it refers to Future Boy Conan by Miyazaki.
 It depicts the lovely Lana, sadly ruined by some writings.
 Location: Piazza Castello.